Patch-MLP-Based Predictive Control: Simulation of Upstream Pointing Stabilization for PHELIX Laser System: Simulation Results and Discussion

 \section{Simulation Results and Discussion}

 Before presenting the results, we briefly summarize the training procedure.
-The Patch-MLP forecaster, with about $2\times 10^6$ trainable parameters, was trained on one-minute time-series data ($\sim 2.4\times 10^5$ samples) for 50 epochs.
-Training on two NVIDIA V100 GPUs required about 3 minutes of wall-clock time.
+The Patch-MLP forecaster, with about $2\times10^6$ trainable parameters, was trained on one minute of time-series data sampled at $T_s=0.244$ ms (yielding $\sim 2.4\times10^5$ samples).
+The first $80\%$ of this sequence was used for training and the remaining $20\%$ for validation, ensuring a temporally consistent split without information leakage.
+The model was trained for 50 epochs, which took about three minutes of wall-clock time on two NVIDIA V100 GPUs.